 - The Six Nations rugby clash between Italy and Ireland has been postponed due to concerns about the virus

 - Tourism to Tenerife has taken a blow after hundreds of tourists at a hotel were confined to their rooms.
 Two guests are known to have contracted the virus

 - The markets are continuing to feel the force of Covid 19, with global stocks plummeting

 A flu ideas

-Johnathan Morgan, the chief economic affairs spokesman for The Workers Union, said: ‘What we’ve uncovered should raise genuine concerns in workplaces up and down the country.
+The chief economic affairs spokesman for The Workers Union, said: ‘What we’ve uncovered should raise genuine concerns in workplaces up and down the country.
 Workers should be asking themselves, ‘would I go to work?’ in situations where flu-like symptoms have been reported or foreign travel is involved.
 We believe that the most important assets a company possesses are the hard-working people that turn up day after to do the best job that they can.
 It’s shameful that some companies are focusing more on their bottom line than the health and wellbeing of their staff.
 Let’s do our bit to get this under control and minimise the risk that company chiefs start to worry about head count.
 We’ll be working with our members to ensure they get the necessary information to carry on doing their jobs with confidence.
 We’ll also be speaking to government about making coronavirus information more widely available.’